 Task Lighting for Specific Locations

 Wall lights that are installed for a particular task, such as grooming in a bathroom or reading in bed, require a particular height that makes sense.
 Two wall sconces on each side of a bathroom or bedroom vanity mirror should be installed slightly above eye level.
-For example, install the lights at about 60 to 66 inches from the floor on each side of a mirror that hangs over a vanity.
-Install wall sconces just above the headboard or a few inches above where your head is when you sit up in bed to read.
+For bathroom vanity lighting, install the lights on both sides of the mirror at about 60 to 66 inches from the floor.
+For bedside lighting, install wall sconces just above the headboard or a few inches above where your head.

 Allow for Ceiling Height

-Generally, you don't want to be able to see the bulb inside the wall light fixture, which makes 60 to 66 inches from the floor a frequently-seen hanging height.
-Stay closer to 60 inches if the ceilings are low ...
-8 feet or less.
-Alternatively, consider installing the lights slightly higher than 66 inches from the floor if the ceiling is 10 feet or higher.
+Generally, you don't want to be able to see the bulb inside the wall light fixture, which makes the standard height for wall lights 60 to 66 inches from the floor.
+If the ceilings are low, stay closer to 60 inches from the floor, or 8 feet or less.
+Alternatively, if the ceilings are higher (10 feet or more), consider installing the lights slightly higher than 66 inches from the floor.

 Consider the Light's Purpose

 Outdoor lights have a similar range of functions, which affect their mounting points.
 Lights meant to illuminate landscaping or a walking path are often ankle- to knee-height.
-General-purpose illumination can be higher, approximately the same height as indoors.
-Bright security lights should be positioned in the highest place that's practical, for maximum effect.
+General-purpose illumination can be higher, approximately the same height as indoors, 60 to 66 inches from the ground.
+For maximum effect, bright security lights should be positioned in the highest place that's practical.

 Don't Overlook Style

 The style of the wall light and its size also play a role in determining how high you hang it.
-For example, install large, ornate Victorian-style fixtures on a large wall in a large room, and high enough so the bottom of the fixture doesn't meet the heads of family and guests walking by.
-On the other hand, smaller sconces will look more natural in a smaller room, lower down on the wall ... even paired with a small piece of wall art.
+For example, install larger, ornate fixtures on a large wall in a large room, and place it high enough so the bottom of the fixture doesn't meet the heads of family and guests walking by.
+On the other hand, smaller sconces will look more natural in a smaller room, lower down on the wall.